 Unpredictable shifts in supply and demand patterns on a global scale may cause delays in project delivery, increase project costs and result in declining bid performance.
-The pandemic and widening geopolitical fractures intensified global supply chain imbalances.
-Furthermore, conservative and protective behaviours from businesses and governments, such as increasing demand and hoarding, as well as increased competition for critical electrical components and products and commodities have also intensified.
-In this context, supply chain disruptions may hinder our ability to execute projects in a timely manner, support aftermarket needs, finish projects or leave us with unsold materials or products, all of which could result in penalties or impacts on contract profitability and could have a material adverse effect on our business, financial condition and results of operations.
+Advances in AI, digitalization and electrification, coupled with geo-political pressures may intensify global supply chain imbalances in certain raw materials and electronic commodities.
+In this evolving context, supply chain shortfalls and disruptions may hinder our ability to execute projects in a timely manner, support aftermarket needs or finish projects, all of which could result in penalties or impacts on contract profitability and could have a material adverse effect on our business, financial condition and results of operations.